richtaur/richtaur.github.io/src/post/redesign-2018.md

 In 2017, I thought it would be a good idea to require all posts to have their own title and thumbnails images.
 While I do prefer visual interest, *requiring* an image ended up making me post less often.

-Sometimes people just want to type, ya know?
-This is true for me, too, even though I like to draw and create images.
+Requiring an image probably came from a desire to force myself to draw more.
+But tangling that up with my ability to write wasn't a good idea. **Multitasking is the enemy of the modern creator**.

-Requiring post images probably came from a desire to force myself to draw more.
-But tangling that up with my ability to write wasn't a good idea. **Multitasking is the enemy of the modern creator** (something I will write more about soon).
+When cutting the requirement for images, the design needed to change to make words first class citizens.
+My hope is that this will create fertile soil in which to write with freedom.

-So here's to untethered creativity and keeping it simple.
+Here's to untethered creativity and keeping it simple.

 *(Fun fact: most of this site's incarnations from previous years can be found in the new sidebar, dating all the way back to 2010.)*